-In an interview with TexAgs‘ Billy Liucci, Fisher opened up about the development of the program since he arrived, shifting attitudes to meet the excellence that his coaching staff demands day after day, and he even touched on a few of the position battles that Aggies fans can expect for the 2019 college football season.
+In an interview with TexAgs' Billy Liucci, Fisher opened up about the development of the program since he arrived, shifting attitudes to meet the excellence that his coaching staff demands day after day, and he even touched on a few of the position battles that Aggies fans could expect for the 2019 college football season.

 Most importantly, Fisher reaffirmed his commitment to College Station saying, "This place fits my personality."

 "I love the people, I love the direction we're going, I love the commitment they have to excellence here in all phases for kids personally, academically, athletically, and then of course the Aggie network and the Aggie ring after ball.
 I think this place is a very unique place and I plan on being here a long time."

 — Jimbo Fisher, h/t TexAgs